CanastaWiki/Canasta-CLI/README.md

 # Canasta CLI - Recent Enhancements & New Commands for wiki farm support

-We're excited to introduce a series of enhancements and new commands to the Canasta CLI, a command-line interface for managing Canasta, a Docker-based MediaWiki distribution.
+We're excited to introduce a series of enhancements and new commands to the Canasta CLI.
 These changes aim to provide users with more flexibility and power in managing their MediaWiki instances and wiki farms.

 ## Table of Contents
 - [Installation](#installation)